UM-SJTU-JI-IPO/IPAMS/README.md

 # This Project is permanently suspended according JI IT instructions for security concerns :unamused:

 Kidding Me?
-JI IT talk about security with you...
+JI IT starts to talk about security with you...

 ### Introduction